Risto Aaltonen

 Risto Kalevi Aaltonen (16 March 1939 – 8 March 2021) was a Finnish actor.

+Biography

 Aaltonen was born in Helsinki.
 He became known in Finland for his roles as Kalle in the sixties series Hanski and for his role as a gangster in the 1969 comedy film Leikkikalugangsteri.
 In the 1960s and 1970s he also did some work as a film and theatre director.
 On stage, one of his memorable roles was Zhdanov in David Pownall's Master Class which was given over 200 times at the Finnish National Theatre in the late 1980s.